IVF Treatment, Process, and ConditionsFertility Treatment

 What factors determine IVF success rates?

-The IVF success rates are not the same for everyone and depend on various factors and conditions, the knowledge of which can help to observe the related effective points.
+The IVF success rates are not the same for everyone and depend on various factors and conditions, which can help observe the related effective points.
 The most important factors influencing the IVF success rate include:

 - Mother's age